Boosted Self-Interacting Dark Matter and XENON1T Excess: Boosted Dark Matter and Xenon1T excess

 \section{Boosted Dark Matter and Xenon1T excess}

 The DM interpretation of the XENON1T excess with conventional dark matter is not possible, essentially because of its non-relativistic nature.
-For DM sufficiently heavier than the electron, the of electron recoil (kinetic) energy lies in a range of $\mathcal{O}(\rm eV)$~({\it i.e.} $E_r\sim m_e \times (10^{-3} c)^2 \simeq \mathcal{O}(\rm eV)$ where $m_e$ is mass of electron and $v\sim 10^{-3}c$ being the typical velocity of cold dark matter).
-On the other hand, XENON1T collaboration has reported an excess of electron recoil events over the background in the recoil energy $E_r$ in a range 1-7 keV, peaked around 2.4 keV \cite{Aprile:2020tmw}.
+For DM sufficiently heavier than the electron, the electron recoil (kinetic) energy lies in a range of $\mathcal{O}(\rm eV)$~({\it i.e.} $E_r\sim m_e \times (10^{-3} c)^2 \simeq \mathcal{O}(\rm eV)$ where $m_e$ is mass of electron and $v\sim 10^{-3}c$ being the typical velocity of cold dark matter).
+On the other hand, XENON1T collaboration has reported an excess of electron recoil events over the background in the recoil energy $E_r$ in a range 1-7 keV, peaked around 2.4 keV \cite{XENON:2020rca}.
 This essentially implies that the energy deposition by conventional non-relativistic DM can not explain the excessive events of $\mathcal{O}(keV)$ as reported by the XENON1T collaboration.
 However, in scenarios involving a mechanism to exert sufficient boost onto a DM component, it is possible to explain the XENON1T excess through the elastic scattering of the boosted DM component off electron at the XENON1T detector.

-In this boosted DM approach to explain the XENON1T excess, DM $\chi_1$ which contributes to half of the total DM density in the present universe annihilates into dark matter $\chi_2$ giving a significant boost to explain the reported excess.
+In our setup, at the present day, non-relativistic DM particle $\chi_1$ particles annihilates in the galactic center, producing boosted final state particles $\chi_2$, with Lorentz boost factor $\gamma = m_{\chi_1}/m_{\chi_2}$.
 For a fixed incoming velocity $v$ of DM fermion, the differential scattering cross-section for the elastic scattering process $\chi_2 e \rightarrow \chi_2 e$ can be written as

 where $m_e$ is the electron mass, $\sigma_e$ is the corresponding free electron cross section at fixed momentum transfer $q=1/a_0$ with $a_0 = \frac{1}{\alpha m_e}$ being the Bohr radius, $\alpha = \frac{e^2}{4 \pi}=\frac{1}{137}$ being the fine structure constant, $E_r$ is the recoil energy of electron and $K(E_r, q)$ is the atomic excitation factor.
 For our calculations, we adopt the the atomic excitation factor from \cite{Roberts:2019chv} and we assume the DM fermion form factor to be unity.
-The dependency of atomic excitation factor on the transferred momentum $q$ is shown in Fig.~\ref{aef}.
+The variation of atomic excitation factor with the transferred momentum $q$ is shown in Fig.~\ref{aef}.
 Here, the dominant contribution comes from the bound states with principal quantum number $n=3$ as their binding energy is around a few keVs.